Capital One Venture X Vs. Chase Sapphire Reserve: Which Card Is Better?

 Lounge access: Venture X vs. Sapphire Reserve

-One of the major reasons people consider picking up a premium credit card is for lounge access, and this is an area where both cards are pretty good:
+One of the major reasons people consider picking up a premium credit card is for lounge access, and this is an area where both cards are phenomenal:

 Winner: The Capital One Venture X wins here.
 Not only does the card have a lower annual fee, but you can also add authorized users for free, and they get a Priority Pass membership as well.
-Furthermore, the card also offers access to Plaza Premium Lounges plus access to Capital One Lounges.
+Furthermore, the card also offers access to Capital One Lounges and Capital One Landings.
+However, the Chase Sapphire Lounge network is pretty awesome as well.

 Access Capital One Lounges with the Venture X